We are currently experiencing an issue with our telephone lines.

 What happens when I contact you?

-Do your ID checks affect my credit score?
+Do your identity checks affect my credit score?

 You can read more about our identity checks and anti-money laundering processes in our client care pack, and our team can answer any questions you have.